-To me, a big pot of chili is the definition of winter food.
-I love making it with different vegetables, beans, and meats.
-I also love the fact that it is a crowd pleaser.
+To me, a big pot of three-bean turkey chili is the definition of winter food.
+I love using this recipe as a place to start and try it with different vegetables, beans, and meats.
+I also love the fact that it is a great crowd-pleaser.
 I can’t imagine a better one-pot dish to make if you have a big family.
 Or, if you are a two-people family like us, no dish freezes better than this one.

-- Any ground meat would work: The recipe below is made with ground turkey meat, but feel free to change it up with ground beef, chicken, and even lamb.
+- Try it with other ground meet: The recipe below is made with ground turkey meat, but feel free to change it up with ground beef, chicken, and even lamb.
 I have tried them all and they all worked well.
 I used 2-pounds of ground meat, but you can use less than that if you want.
 In the past, I have also made it with 1 pound of ground meat and added an additional can of beans to make up for it.

-- Any type of bean would work: I used a combination of red kidney beans and black beans, but feel free to play with it.
-In the past I have tried it with pinto beans and they were delicious as well.
+- Try it with other types of beans: I used a combination of red kidney beans, Cannelini beans and black beans, but feel free to play with it.
+In the past, I have tried it with pinto beans and they were delicious as well.

 To save on time, I used canned beans but you can definitely cook your own beans.
 I bet a little bit of the cooking liquid from the beans added to the chili would be a nice addition.

-- Use toppings to change it up: I cannot think of chili without toppings.
-When we have this for dinner, I usually skip salad and prep as many toppings as possible.
-Just like they do in restaurants.
-I fill a bunch of small bowls with chopped cilantro, red onion, sliced jalapenos, cubed avocados, fresh corn, tortilla chips, lime wedges, and sour cream with a spoon in each bowl.
+To do so, I fill a bunch of small bowls with chopped cilantro, red onion, sliced jalapenos, cubed avocados, fresh corn, tortilla chips, lime wedges, and sour cream with a spoon in each bowl.
 That way we can garnish our chili bowls with whatever we like.
-Also sometimes, instead of toppings, I make cornbread (like I did in this recipe) or cheese quesadillas to serve it with.
-Either way, the presentation of a big bowl of chili paired with all this deliciousness not only feed our stomachs, but also our hungry eyes.

 - 2 tablespoons olive oil